Langevin dynamics with general kinetic energies: Discretization of the modified Langevin dynamics

 To identify $H_2$ and make the previous reasoning rigorous, we write the proposal~\eqref{Verlet} as

 so that

-where the remainder $R_\dt(q,p)$ grows at most polynomially in $(q,p)$, uniformly in~$\dt$ (this is easily seen by performing Taylor expansions with integral remainders).
+where, for a smooth function~$A$, the vector $D^3 A(x) : v^{\otimes 2}$ has components $v^T \nabla^2 (\partial_{x_i} A)v$, and the remainder $R_\dt(q,p)$ grows at most polynomially in $(q,p)$, uniformly in~$\dt$ (this is easily seen by performing Taylor expansions with integral remainders).
 Denoting by $y = (q,p)^T$, we note that the Hamiltonian dynamics~\eqref{eq:Hamiltonian_dyn} can be reformulated as

 This implies that

 and

 Therefore, denoting by $\phi_t$ the flow of the Hamiltonian dynamics~\eqref{eq:Hamiltonian_dyn}, it holds